Who is this for?

 You plan to submit or have submitted an animal use protocol (AUP).

 All research and teaching involving animals is governed by the Canadian Council on Animal Care (CCAC) and the Ontario Ministry of Agriculture, Food, and Rural Affairs (OMAFRA).
 University of Toronto (U of T) holds a Good Animal Practice (GAP) certificate from the CCAC and is in good standing with Animals for Research Act requirements.

 The U of T Animal Care Committees are responsible for promoting best practices and ensuring that federal and provincial requirements are met or exceeded in order to safeguard the welfare of animals used in research at U of T.

 Oversight of the Animal Ethics and Compliance Program (AECP) at U of T is through the University Animal Care Committee (UACC) and the Research Oversight and Compliance Office (ROCO).
-The UACC reports to the Vice-President, Research and Innovation, and Strategic Initiatives through the Associate Vice-President, Research Oversight and Compliance.
+The UACC reports to the Associate Vice-President, Research Oversight and Compliance.
 The UACC is charged with setting the policies, guidelines, and standard operating procedures which govern the use of animals in research at U of T.